rm-hull/luma.led_matrix/README.md

     crw------- 1 root root 153, 0 Jan  1  1970 /dev/spidev0.0
     crw------- 1 root root 153, 1 Jan  1  1970 /dev/spidev0.1

-Follow the advice in the references below if the devices do not appear before proceeding.
+Follow the advice in the building and installing section below, or follow http://www.brianhensley.net/2012/07/getting-spi-working-on-raspberry-pi.html if the devices do not appear before proceeding.

 GPIO pin-outs
 -------------